Design a business model that can actually generate the income you want and take the first steps toward launching your new business in 2022.

-Click on each tab below to reveal the objectives and action steps for each week of our online 8-Week Accelerated Startup Bootcamp.
+Click on each tab below to reveal the objectives and action steps for each week of our 8-Week Accelerated Startup Bootcamp.

 “42% of Small Businesses Fail Because of No Market Need”

 Phase 1 is about making sure that you get past this “42% Failure” hurdle by confirming that there is a need for your product or service and there are enough potential customers for you to build a profitable business.

 In Week 1, you will get your idea “out of your head and on to paper”.
 You might be creating a new product or service.
 Or, you might be starting a retail store, restaurant, manufacturing business, or an online business with a digital product or software service.

 Whatever your situation, our first step will be to create a visual model and a written description to clarify your idea.
 If you have an actual product already, that will be great, but not required.